jin-s13/COCO-WholeBody/README.md

 ## Citation

-If you find this dataset in your research, please cite this project.
+If you use this dataset in your project, please cite this paper.

 ```
 @inproceedings{jin2020whole,